Longfellow Creek Natural Drainage System (NDS) Project

 Enhancing Our Communities with Natural Drainage Systems and Pedestrian Improvements

-Seattle Public Utilities (SPU) will construct natural drainage systems (NDS) at 3 sites in the Longfellow Creek basin.
+Seattle Public Utilities (SPU) is constructing natural drainage systems (NDS) at 3 sites in the Longfellow Creek basin.
 Natural Drainage Systems are built in the roadway shoulder (the space between the street edge and the property line) and are filled with deep-rooted plants and spongy soils that temporarily hold and clean polluted stormwater from streets and sidewalks before the stormwater enters our waterways.

 Natural drainage systems offer multiple community benefits, including: